-The :Anapurna M is equiped with 6 Konica Minolta heads.
+The :Anapurna Mv is equiped with 8 Konica Minolta heads.
 The KM512 product range consists of type L, M, S, corresponding to unit drop volume capabilities of 42pl, 14 pl and 4pl respectively.
 Further more, the KM512 is also divided into H type and N type, which stands for "with heater" and without "heater".

-The :Anapurna M is using the KM512 MN heads (14pl without heater), suitable for high quality 720 dpi multi-pass printing.
+The :Anapurna Mv is using the KM512 MN heads (14pl without heater) for colors, suitable for high quality 720 dpi multi-pass printing.
 Every print head is made up of two nozzle rows, each containing 256 jets, resulting in a physical resolution of 360 dpi.
+The varnish print heads are 42pl; the KM512LN.